thisissophiawang/portfolio/README.md

 ## Contact

 Feel free to reach out to me through email: xw1921@nyu.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/xinyiwangsophia/).

-Thank you for visiting my portfolio.
-I look forward to connecting with you and exploring opportunities to collaborate.